Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 mobility impairments / wheelchair users

-Most of the building is wheelchair-accessible.
-All exhibitions can be visited by wheelchair or walker.
-All 4 floors can be reached by lift.
+Most of the building is wheelchair accessible.
+All exhibitions can be visited in a wheelchair or with a walking frame.
+All 4 floors are accessible by lift.

-Folding stools and wheelchairs can be borrowed free of charge at the information desk.
+Folding stools and wheelchairs are available free of charge from the Information Desk.

 Rijksmuseum: Plan / Map

-- The blue arrows show the way into the exhibitions for wheelchair users or prams from the entrance hall.
-Lifts, barrier-free toilets and baby changing rooms are marked in blue.
+• Blue arrows indicate the way from the entrance hall to the exhibitions for wheelchair users and pushchairs.
+Lifts, disabled toilets and baby changing facilities are marked in blue.

-- The green marked areas are generally quieter, the red areas tend to have more visitors.
+• Green areas are generally quieter, red areas tend to be busier.

 Confusion: Rijksmuseum and Het Rembrandthuis Museum